cav2012avfc/Cavco/README.md

 # Cavco
-Self playing scratch game made to be used on any device
+cavco is a project made to bring completed scratch.mit.edu games from the profile cavco onto any device thanks to being able to download